 Downtown Durango is on the National Register of Historic Districts and overflows with historic hotels, award-winning restaurants, art galleries, and boutique shopping.
 Shop local in Downtown Durango and on North Main Avenue from over 500 shops and gift stores.

 Agriculture is at the heart of the Durango community supported by a strong “eat local” mindset and abundant locally grown and raised meats, vegetables and food products.
-Many restaurants and bars are now open for dining with outdoor seating and reduced capacity, or for curbside, pick-up and delivery options to your hotel, with some outdoor dining as well.
+Restaurants are open for curbside pick-up and delivery options to your hotel, with some outdoor dining as well.

 Durango & Silverton Narrow Gauge Railroad

 The Polar Express® Train ride is operating from Nov.
 18 through January 3rd.
-Additionally, the Cascade Canyon Winter Train returns to service for the summer season on June 23 - Oct.
-31 with a modified schedule and safety operations plan.
+Additionally, the Cascade Canyon Winter Train returns to service for the winter season for select dates in December and January.
 Guests can expect modified services, limiting guest capacity as well as implementing enhanced safety procedures in order to improve both employee and guest safety.
 Please visit https://www.durangotrain.com to learn more or book a reservation.